ltelab/disdrodb/docs/source/installation.rst

 - `Installation for contributors`_: for contributors who want to enrich the project (eg. add a new reader).

-We recommend users and contributors to first set up a `Virtual Environment <#virtual_environment>`_ where to install DISDRODB.
+We recommend users and contributors to first set up a virtual environment where to install DISDRODB.

 .. _virtual_environment: